gravitational/teleport/rfd/0155-scoped-webauthn-credentials.md

 updates and creates at once.
 - `tctl users add` which creates a user and a reset password token for the user.

+##### When to extend reuse

-This list should be kept to a minimum by opting to create new endpoints which contain the full string of actions when feasible.
+The list above should be kept to a minimum, but can be extended on a case by case basis.

+In many cases, it would be best to create new endpoints which contain the full string of actions when feasible.
+For example, we could replace our current add user flow, which calls `CreateUser` and `CreatePasswordToken`, to call a single `AddUser` endpoint which does both operations.

+Other times, it may be overly cumbersome or complicated to move an operation into a single endpoint.
+For example, it does not currently seem worth it to create a single `UpsertResources` endpoint to handle all cases of `tctl create -f multiple-resources.yaml`.
+Instead we call individual CRUD endpoints for each resource contained in the file, reusing the same Webauthn challenge along the way.

-Reuse should not be extended to sensitive operations, including all of the non admin action scopes laid out above and the following admin action endpoints:
+Warning: Reuse should not be extended to sensitive operations, including all of the non admin action scopes laid out above and the following admin action
+endpoints:

 - Account recovery management
   - `rpc ChangeUserAuthentication`